oracle/fmw-kubernetes/OracleAccessManagement/kubernetes/monitoring-service/README.md

 ## Prerequisites

-- Have Docker and a Kubernetes cluster running and have `kubectl` installed and configured.
+- Have Docker and a Kubernetes cluster running and have `${KUBERNETES_CLI:-kubectl}` installed and configured.
 - Have Helm installed.
 - An OracleAccessManagement domain deployed by `weblogic-operator` is running in the Kubernetes cluster.